 When the Company is not fully invested and pending reinvestment or distribution of cash receipts, cash received by the Group will be held as cash, or invested in cash equivalents, near cash instruments or money market instruments.

 Origination of Further Investments

-Each of the investments comprising the portfolio complies with the Company’s investment policy and further investments will only be acquired if they comply with the Company’s investment policy.
-It is expected that further investments will include operational onshore wind and solar PV investments that have been originated and developed by Renewable Energy Systems Limited, the Company’s Operations Manager.
+Each of the investments comprising the Current Portfolio complies with the Company’s investment policy and Further Investments will only be acquired if they comply with the Company’s investment policy.
+It is expected that Further Investments will include operational onshore wind and solar PV investments that have been originated and developed by the Operations Manager.
 The Company will also review investment opportunities originated by third parties, including from investment funds managed or advised by the Investment Manager or its affiliates.

 Furthermore, any proposed acquisition of assets by the Group from InfraRed Funds will be subject to detailed procedures and arrangements established to manage any potential conflicts of interest that may arise.
 In particular, any such acquisitions will be subject to approval by the Directors (who are all independent of the Investment Manager and the Operations Manager) and will also be subject to an independent private valuation in accordance with valuation parameters agreed between the InfraRed Funds and the Company.

 A key part of the Company’s investment policy is to acquire assets that have been originated by RES by exercising the Company’s rights under the First Offer Agreement.
 As such, the Company will not seek the approval of Shareholders for acquisitions of assets from the Operations Manager or members of its group in the ordinary course of its Investment Policy.